Table of Contents

 6 Tips to Creating a Healthy Work-Life Balance

 What works best?
-Each day I make a small "MUST DO" list (usually one to four items) of the things I absolutely must complete at work and at home.
-Knowing today is the deadline makes me focus on these tasks and get them done in a timely manner.
+Each day make a small "MUST DO" list (usually one to four items) of the things you absolutely must complete at work and at home.
+Knowing today is the deadline will help you focus on these tasks and get them done in a timely manner.

 Another way to create a healthy work-life balance is to keep yourself organized.
 There are different ways to go about this and the same thing will not work for everyone, but here are some basics.